BioPhoton/ngRe/README.md

 **Needs:**

 We would need a decorator **automates the boilerplate** of the `Subject` creation and connect it with the property.
-As `subscriptions` can occour earlier than the `Host` could send a value we speak about "early supscribers".
+As `subscriptions` can occur earlier than the `Host` could send a value we speak about "early subscribers".
 This problem can be solved as the subject is created in with instance construction.

 > **Boilerplate Automation**